owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

 Set up your environment
 -----------------------

-Grab the `code samples <https://github.com/Barteus/kubeflow-examples/tree/0.2/e2e-wine-kfp-mlflow>`__ and let’s execute them together in order to get the most out of this document.
-You’ll need a working Kubeflow deployment with MLFLow up and running.
+Grab the `code samples <https://github.com/Barteus/kubeflow-examples/tree/0.2/e2e-wine-kfp-mlflow>`__ and execute them together in order to get the most out of the example.
+You need a working vSphere Enterprise Kubeflow deployment with MLFLow up and running.

-During the journey through the pipeline, each step will show us something new.
-Let’s go!
+Going through the pipeline, each step shows you something new.

 Add privilege to access MinIO for MLFlow
 ----------------------------------------

-Sometimes there is missing pod-defaults for the user's namespace.
-Please check if there is pod-defaults on the user's namespace.
+Check if pod-defaults is in the user's namespace.

 .. code-block:: shell

-   microk8s kubectl get poddefault -n admin
+   kubectl get poddefault -n admin

-If there is no pod-defaults for the user's namespace, run the following command to create pod-defaults to the user’s namespace to access MinIO.
+If there is no pod-defaults in the user's namespace, run the following command to create pod-defaults in the user’s namespace to access MinIO.

 .. code-block:: shell

    USER_NAMESPACE=admin

    #MLflow
-   cat <<EOF | microk8s kubectl create -n $USER_NAMESPACE -f -
+   cat <<EOF | kubectl create -n $USER_NAMESPACE -f -
    apiVersion: kubeflow.org/v1alpha1
    kind: PodDefault
    metadata: